 Usually, outpatient care is less costly than inpatient care.
-One of the biggest perks is that you will be able to remain in your own home or sober living house while getting treatment.
+It is a great follow-up plan after inpatient care because it allows you to return to your own home or sober living house while still receive supportive treatment.
 This can be a real advantage, because you will be able to maintain some level of normal living or working.
-You will probably be able to keep some of your regular job hours, and do things like pick your kids up from school, or whatever else it is that you get done on a daily basis.
+You will probably be able to keep some of your regular job hours, and do things like pick your kids up from school, or other everyday tasks.
 As you progress through the outpatient care program, these daily tasks will likely become even easier to perform.

 - Partial Hospitalization: This treatment level is intended for individuals who may need medical monitoring or medical assistance, but are not quite in need of overnight hospitalization.
 Partial hospitalization works best when the individual has a safe and supportive home environment.
 Partial hospitalization usually requires a full-time commitment as it lasts approximately 4-6 hours each day for most days of the week.

 - Intensive outpatient (IOP): IOP treatment is a step-down from partial hospitalization and works as a stand-alone treatment or as a highly effective follow-up to more intensive care.
-With a focus on preventing relapse, these programs allow individuals to return to work during the days or evenings and require only a 2-4 hour commitment each day.
+With a focus on preventing relapse, these programs allow individuals to return to work during the days or evenings and require only two or four hours of time each day.

 - Counseling and Therapy: Counseling and therapy sessions usually involve appointments with a trusted mental health provider, recovery coach or treatment team.
-Group therapy may also be included in this.
-Counseling and therapy are vital to any recovery plan, and are absolutely essential for
+Group therapy may also be included.
+Counseling and therapy are vital to any recovery plan, and are absolutely essential for lasting recovery.

 Outpatient Rehab after Inpatient Rehab